(Margaret Shipman

 Our ancestors recognized the significance of these “weeds” and wildflowers, understanding how they signaled the health of the land and marked the passage of seasons.
 This deep relationship with plants is echoed in the songs and poetry of cultures worldwide.

-Now, I find myself captivated by these overlooked plants.
+Now, I find myself captivated by these forgotten plants.
 I paint them, finding beauty and mystery in their forms.
 As I paint, I am not only identifying them but delving into their stories and sharing them through my art.
 In doing so, I honor our ancestors’ wisdom, passing their knowledge on in the best way I know how.

 Press: